JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) (or ASan for short) is a fast memory access error detector.
 When it detects that a program tries to read/write from/to an invalid memory address, it aborts the program and outputs an error report with many details about the error.
 To use ASan you have to compile with ASan enabled (`-fsanitize=address`) and you have to link with the ASan runtime library (again `-fsanitize=address` when linking with LDC).

 ASan is developed for catching bugs in C++ codebases.
-Although D tries to be a more safe language, the safety measures still require developer effort and discipline.
-And so D code suffers from similar memory bugs that plague people in C++.
+Although D is a much more memory-safe language, the safety measures do require some developer effort and discipline.
+The same type of memory bugs that happen in C++ can happen in D too.
 ASan to the rescue!
 To peak your interest, at Cppcon 2017, Louis Brandy, Engineering Director at Facebook, notes that ["AdressSanitizer is probably the most important thing that's happened, at least in our tool set, in a long time."](https://youtu.be/lkgszkPnV8g?t=409) And ["one cannot speak highly enough of AddressSanitizer, and the amount of bugs that it finds in a codebase."](https://youtu.be/lkgszkPnV8g?t=2649)

 ASan catches bad memory accesses at runtime by instrumenting[^instrum] memory accesses during compilation, where the instrumentation code checks the accessed address range against a table of accessible/inaccessible memory (stored in a "shadow" memory region).
 The instrumentation of code includes adding checks on every read/write from memory and adding calls to mark specific memory regions as valid ('unpoisoned') or invalid ('poisoned') for access.
 The instrumentation and runtime library add poisoned 'red zones' around valid memory regions (stack variables and heap), such that buffer over-/underflow can be detected.
 The ASan runtime library provides the memory marking/checking and error reporting functions, but also overrides `malloc` and `free` such that accesses to dynamically allocated memory regions can also be checked for validity.
 With this mechanism, ASan detects for example use-after-free bugs and heap buffer overflows.